ndevln/go-securepoint-nac-http-client/README.md

 ![Securepoint](http://www.securepoint.cc/images/securepoint-logo.jpg)

+Picture probably see on your login page.

+I am not associated with Securepoint, but they have a github profile: https://github.com/Securepoint

 ## Behavior of Securepoint NAC
 The NAC has a web login page, which is served by the DNS server of the NAC.
 The Login page url is normally https://controller.mobile.lan/ and the page communicates with the the php skript: https://controller.mobile.lan/portal_api.php.
 There are 3 instructions: